Dry Face Skin: Causes, Remedies & Skincare Routine

 When to See a Dermatologist

-Persistent dryness may signal underlying medical conditions.
+Persistent dryness may signal an underlying medical condition.

 Preventing Dry Face Skin Long-Term

-Prevention is easier than treatment.
-Follow these habits:
+• Prevention is easier than treatment.

-• Avoid long, hot showers
+• Avoid long, hot showers.

-• Use a humidifier in dry climates
+• Use a humidifier in dry climates.

-Frequently Asked Questions About Dry Face Skin
+Frequently Asked Questions

 Is dry skin the same as dehydrated skin?